NO-MONKEY/CBAS-SAP/No_MONKEY_Security_Matrix.md

 >
 > - **Customization:** Focuses on the customization of core business applications, including change management, custom code, business customizing, legacy interfaces, and add-ons.

-## WIIFM (Whats In It For Me)

-The NO MONKEY Security matrix is designed to support teams in several ways: aligning security defenses across the entire matrix.

 ## Applicability